Immanuel in Isaiah and Matthew

 It is at this point Matthew uses the idea of "Immanuel" a second time in his Gospel, not as a name for Jesus but as a confession of the nature of God as revealed in Jesus who is the Christ.
 He assures them of his continuing presence in the church: "I will be with you always."
 In other words, Matthew has not only linked the affirmation of God’s presence with the people in the crisis of Isaiah to the Incarnation (1:23), he has also linked the mission of the church not only backward to the Incarnation but also forward to the ongoing presence of God with the church (28:20).

-Matthew’s message is this: the same God that has always been with his people throughout their history, and who has revealed himself as present in the world in Jesus the Christ, will continue to be present with the church as it carries out its commission of incorporating all people into the present and coming Kingdom of God!
+Matthew’s message is this: the same God that has always been with his people throughout their history, and who has revealed himself as present in the world in Jesus the Christ, will continue to be present with the Church as it carries out its commission of incorporating all people into the present and coming Kingdom of God!
 And he communicates that message by drawing on Old Testament theological ideas in a quotation from Isaiah 7:14.
-I’d say that is a rather masterful use of the Old Testament for theological confession!
+That is a rather masterful use of the Old Testament for theological confession, which emerges more clearly by reading Scripture forward.